BlaxOne/Zoobka-Wallpers-Pack-2/README.md

 # Zoobka Wallpers Pack 2

 A pack of 16:9 wallpapers made with Zoobka.

-Click the green button "Clone or Download", then click "Download ZIP".
+Click the green button "Clone or download", then click "Download ZIP".

 ---